A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Discussion

 i.e., the chaotic zone combined from both sides of the planet \citep{Wisdom1980, Morrison2015}, where $a_\mathrm{pl}$ is the semimajor axis of the planet, $M_\mathrm{pl}$ is the mass of the planet and $M_\mathrm{*}$ is the mass of the star, which is inferred to be 2.11\,$M_\odot$ for $\gamma$~Oph \citep{Marino2025}.

 To test the widest gap that could hide in the disk while remaining undetected, we simulated observations using the \texttt{rave} radial profile derived in Section~\ref{sec:results} and added a Gaussian gap that is fully cleared at the local minimum within the gap.
+We determined the widest gap such that the median profile returned by \texttt{rave} detects a change in concavity and that the range of possible models rejects the possibility of a smooth radial profile without abrupt slope changes at the location of the injected gap.
 The maximum undetectable gap width depends on the radius at which the gap is centred, which we find ranges from a quarter of a PSF FWHM for a gap at 10\,au, to half at 25\,au, to a full PSF above 75\,au (due to the emission being too faint) or less than 5\,au (due to the PSF core).
 For reference, the PSF FWHM is 24\,au.
 We interpolated between sample points of the maximum undetectable gap width as a function of semimajor axis and plot the smoothed constraints from Eq.~\eqref{eq:chaoticzone} in Fig.~\ref{fig:planets}.
 The deviation of the curve from a straight line reflects the higher sensitivity to fully cleared gaps at intermediate semimajor axes.

 A second way in which a planet in the disk could avoid leaving a detectable gap is if the gap-clearing timescale is longer than the age of the system.
 Following \cite{Shannon2016}, the timescale required to clear the gap can be estimated as: